-Limited Assurance Reasonable Assurance 40L.
-In designing and performing the further procedures in accordance with paragraph 39, the assurance practitioner shall: (Ref: Para.
-A81, A85) (a) Consider the reasons for the assessment given to the risks of material misstatement for material types of water assets and water liabilities and disclosures; and (Ref: Para.
-A86) 40R.
-In designing and performing the further procedures in accordance with paragraph 39, the assurance practitioner shall: (Ref: Para.
-A81, A85) (a) Consider the reasons for the assessment given to the risks of material misstatement at the assertion level for material types of water assets and water liabilities and disclosures, including: (Ref: Para.
-A86) (i) The likelihood of material misstatement due to the particular characteristics of the relevant type of water asset or water liability or disclosure (that is, the inherent risk); and (ii) Whether the assurance practitioner intends to rely on the operating effectiveness of controls in determining the (b) Obtain more persuasive evidence the higher the assurance practitioner's assessment of risk.
+Limited Assurance Reasonable Assurance 42L.
+In designing and performing the furth procedures in accordance with paragraph 41, the assurance practition shall: (Ref: Para.
+A82, A86) procedures in accordance with (a) Consider the reasons for the assessment given to the risks of material misstatement for materia types of water assets, water liabilities, changes in water asset and water liabilities and disclosur and (Ref: Para.
+A87) level for material types of water assets, water liabilities, changes in (i) The likelihood of material misstatement due to the particular characteristics of the relevant type of water asset or water liability or disclosure (that is, the inherent risk); and (ii) Whether the assurance practitioner intends to rely on the operating effectiveness of controls in determining the nature, timing and extent of other procedures; and (Ref: Para.
+A89) (b) Obtain more persuasive evidence higher the assurance practitioner assessment of risk.
 (Ref: Para.
-A87) nature, timing and extent of other procedures; and (Ref: Para.
-A88) (b) Obtain more persuasive evidence the higher the assurance practitioner's assessment of risk.
-(Ref: Para.
-A87) Tests of Controls 41R.
-The assurance practitioner shall design and perform tests of controls to obtain sufficient appropriate evidence as to the operating effectiveness of relevant controls if: (Ref: Para.
-A81(a))
+A88) s higher the assurance practitioner's Tests of Controls 43R.
+The assurance practitioner shall design and perform tests of controls to obtain